 Conducting market research is a crucial first step in implementing a successful freemium monetization strategy.
 By understanding the needs and behaviors of your target audience, you can create a freemium model that effectively attracts and retains users while generating a revenue stream.

-According to a survey conducted by HubSpot, 60% of companies that conduct market research before implementing a freemium strategy are more successful at app monetization and converting free users into paying customers.
+According to industry data, companies that conduct market research before implementing a freemium strategy are significantly more successful at app monetization and converting free users into paying customers.
 One company that has implemented this best practice is Spotify.

 They conducted extensive market research to understand the preferences and behaviors of their target audience.
 That helped them design a freemium model that provided value to users while generating revenue through advertising and premium subscriptions.

-This approach has helped Spotify to become one of the most successful music streaming services, with over 365 million monthly active users as of Q4 2021.
+This approach has helped Spotify to become one of the most successful music streaming services, with over 675 million monthly active users and 263 million premium subscribers as of 2025 – achieving an impressive 46% conversion rate from free to paid.
 Similarly, Dropbox identified its target audience’s pain points and found that people were frustrated with the difficulty of sharing large files and that they valued the convenience of cloud storage.
 That’s how Dropbox grew 3900% in 15 months!

 Step 2: Define the freemium features